graceyin1218/Origins/README.md

 ### Contributing

-First look at the issues to see what people want to know about.
-You'll have the greatest impact if you find out the origins of one of those! :)
+First look through the issues to see what people want to know about.
+You'll make the greatest impact if you find out the origins of one of those! :)

 Some logistical things - when contributing...
  - Place your new entry in the appropriate folder (create a new one, if necessary)